 Take the scenario you’re given and go with what you know to be true based on it.
-Remember that you get half marks for being on the right ‘side’ (appropriate/inappropriate) so even if you are not sure about how good of a choice it is, you should be able to work out whether it is generally appropriate or not.
+Remember that you get half marks for being on the right ‘side’ (appropriate/inappropriate), so even if you are not sure about how good a choice it is, you should be able to work out whether it is generally appropriate or not.

 Loading More Content